-The entrepreneurs started working in the Sandton office, and has to date recruited 30 entrepreneurs through this programme.
-He dedicated his salary and any other forms of support to fund this campaign and the entrepreneurs, their office infrastructure as well as their resources as they run these enterprises.
-For more information on these enterprises.
+The entrepreneurs started working in the Sandton office, which ended up recruiting 30 entrepreneurs through this 5 year programme.
+He dedicated his salary and reserves to fund this project with office infrastructure as well as resources to run various innovative startups.

-In 2014, he also launched Izani Capital, the group's venture capital and investment arm, which is already involved in a number of deals including a R230 Million infrastructure venture in the Northern Cape and R4.2 billion rand retail project in Ballito next to the King Shaka International Airport.
+In 2014, he also launched Izani Capital, the group's venture capital and investment arm, which has invested in an number of projects and companies, including the piping manufactire in polokwane, a logistics company in mpumalanga, and may innovations that are changing the face of africa.
 Izani Capital has since changed its focus to fintech, working with Yiedi to accelerate Fintech Tech Startups and through a special fund, invest in the most promising fintech startups.
 To date Gunguluza has learnt a great deal about partnerships, and believes one should not reinvent the wheel, but also learn and build on opportunities that already exist.

 Contributions: Gunguluza has been honoured with Africa Heritage Youth Entrepreneur Award for his dedication and contributions to the South African society.
 He is the co-founder and President of the South African Black Entrepreneurs Forum (SABEF), a section 21 organisation established to promote, inspire and grow entrepreneurship in the black communities as the source of poverty alleviation, job creation and economic growth in South Africa.
 He is also the co-founder and Chairman of the Public Sector Growth Initiative (PSGI), a membership organization established to accelerate government projects through innovation and sustainable partnerships with the private sector.